HoneycombClientMC/HoneyComb-Client-IOS/README.md

 iOS uses a strict process called **Jetsam** to instantly kill any app that uses more RAM than Apple thinks it should.
 HoneyComb Client alters how the internal JVM arguments are passed on startup, using aggressive garbage collection flags (`-XX:+UseG1GC` and `-XX:MaxGCPauseMillis=20`) to clean up dead memory blocks before iOS can panic and crash the launcher.

 ### 🎮 Pre-Loaded Optimization Stack
 Out of the box, HoneyComb Client initializes rendering hooks designed to pair perfectly with modern rendering mods.
-By rewriting internal pathing, we ensure that optimization engines like **Sodium**, **Lithium**, and **VulkanMod** can communicate directly with the iOS Metal graphics API without translation stutters.
+By rewriting internal pathing, we ensure that optimization engines like **Sodium**, **Lithium**, and **VulkanMod** can communicate directly with the iOS Metal graphics API without stutters.

 ---

 ## 🎨 Customization & The HoneyComb Look

-We believe launchers shouldn't just run well—they should look exceptional.
+We believe launchers shouldn't just run well, they should look exceptional.
 HoneyComb Client drops the generic grid interfaces for an aesthetic, streamlined setup:

-* **The HoneyComb UI:** Custom asset sheets replacing basic buttons with smooth, rounded corners and dark amber themes.
+* **The HoneyComb UI:** Custom asset sheets replacing basic buttons with smooth, rounded corners and dark amber themes and very sweet honey yum yum.
 * **Responsive Layouts:** Virtual joystick and button mappings that automatically scale based on whether you are playing on a compact iPhone screen or a wide iPad Pro.
 * **Built-in Resource Management:** A dedicated directory file structure allowing you to drop custom control JSON profiles directly into the app using mobile file managers.